Yojiro Uetake

 Yojiro Uetake (上武 洋次郎, Uetake Yōjirō) is a Japanese wrestler and two-time Olympic champion in freestyle wrestling.
-He is considered the greatest wrestler in the history of Oklahoma State University, being the only Cowboy wrestler to have gone undefeated for the entirety of his college career, winning three NCAA Championships.
+He went undefeated for the entirety of his college career, winning three consecutive NCAA Championships.
 Uetake was inducted into the National Wrestling Hall of Fame in Stillwater, Oklahoma as a Distinguished Member in 1980.
 In 2005, he was inducted into the FILA Hall of Fame.
 He was inducted into the Oklahoma Sports Hall of Fame in 2015.

 Life and career

 Uetake had originally hoped to learn judo, but was considered too light.
 He later went on to become a high school wrestling national champion in Japan.
 The commissioner of the Japanese Wrestling Federation sent Uetake to the Oklahoma State University as a promise to head coach Myron Roderick.
 Roderick considered him "by far the best wrestler he ever saw or coached".
 While at Oklahoma State, Uetake was a three-time undefeated NCAA Champion.
 Later, Uetake went back to Japan as a coach.